csbrady-warwick/EIS-2/README_DECK.md

 For keys where text parsing isn't possible then simply don't specify the `key_value_fn` parameter when creating the key and the parser will only try to parse that key to values.
 Similarly if you don't specify `key_numeric_value_fn` then only the text parsing will occur.

-If you want to try parsing the string to a number and then interpreting it as a string if that fails you have to do this manually.
-Set an action function to get the text version of the value and then evaluate that manually to an `eis_parser` object.
-If you detect an error from that evaluation then you should interpret the value as a string.
-Note that in this case you will probably want to call the `flush_errors` method of the parser after the parse to clear the error entries in the error log for the parser.
+### Text fallback parsing

+An alternative to the above behaviour is "text fallback" processing.
+In this the value is evaluated first to a value (or stack) and if this fails the text functions are called.
+To set this behaviour pass the `text_fallback = .TRUE.` parameter to `add_key`.
+To set this behaviour for all keys in a block (unless overridden for a specific key) pas the same parameter to the `add_block` method.
+To set this behaviour for all keys in a definition (unless overridden for a block or key) pass the same parameter to the definition `init` method

 ### Stack keys